Play to Participate

 This project focuses on the development of board games designed to explore and raise awareness on how propaganda and misinformation operate in today's world.

-A 7-day study visit to Berlin, Germany (August) as well as a 7-day study visit to Telavi, Georgia (October) offers the participants a rare chance to connect to young participants of another culture and background — fostering international exchange, dialogue, and shared learning experiences.
+A 5-day study visit to Berlin, Germany (August) as well as a 5-day study visit to Telavi, Georgia (October) offer the participants a rare chance to connect to young participants of another culture and background — fostering international exchange, dialogue, and shared learning experiences.

 During those study visits the participants will learn from professors specializing in research on modern disinformation strategies as well as game development theory and 3D-printing techniques to produce the necessary materials for a board game.